 Article 15 (formerly 11) says that news aggregators such as Google News can only use “snippets” of articles on their platforms.
 In its initial form, the article would have banned the practice altogether.
 Now, the EP states that “hyperlinks to news articles, accompanied by ‘individual words or very short extracts’ can be shared freely.
 Journalists must also get a share of any copyright-related revenue obtained by their news publisher.

 The EP says that the new regulation protects content producers of all kinds, allowing them to get fair remuneration for the use of their works on the internet.
 In their plea against the reform, tech companies warned that they would need to build expensive content filters and stop linking to publications, according to CNN.
+Apple still has the best tablet lineup on the market, and it continues to dominate with solid entry-level, mid-range, and pro offerings.

 More than 5 million people signed a petition against Article 13, claiming that the new rules will block a huge amount of content, and that its vague language will result in tech companies preemptively blocking content and avoid placing links to news websites.